secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/bv-benefits-netherlands/index.html.md

 * Statutory Parental Leave
   - Team members who have a child 8 years old or younger and are qualified for parental leave, are entitled to take [unpaid parental leave](https://www.rijksoverheid.nl/onderwerpen/ouderschapsverlof/vraag-en-antwoord/recht-op-ouderschapsverlof).
 The amount of leave may not exceed 26 times the number of hours the team member works in one week.

-* Vacation Leave
-  - Team members are entitled to at least 20 vacation days per year which run concurrently with GitLab PTO.
-The days will accrue at 1.67 days/month from the team member's start date.
-Any unused days will be carried into the next calendar year, but expire on July 1st.
-Should the team member leave GitLab within the calendar year, an entitlement to a pro rata part vacation days exists.
-Team members must designate all vacation days taken as `Vacation` in PTO by Roots to ensure that vacation entitlement is properly tracked.

-People Ops will consult with HRSavvy to ensure that the statute is met.

 * Short-term Care Leave
-  - Short-term care leave is available to team members who must provide essential care to someone who is ill or otherwise in real need.
+  - Short-term care leave is available to team members who must provide essential care to a person who is ill or otherwise in real need.
+Please find the definition of 'person' as it pertains to this policy below.
 In order to be eligible, the team member must be the only person who can look after the person in need during that period of time.
+  - 'Person' means the following individuals: the team member's (grand)children, the team member's foster children living at his or her home, the spouse, registered partner or person with who the team member cohabits unmarried, a child living at home with the spouse, registered partner or person with who the team member cohabits unmarried, the team member's (grand)parents or brother/sister, others with who the team member has a social relationship (e.g. boyfriend, girlfriend, good neighbour) and persons who are part of the team member's household but are not a parent, child or partner (and not roommates with who there is a commercial or employment relationship).
   - Team members are entitled to a maximum of twice the number of their normal weekly hours agreed upon in their employment contract, per 12-month period.
 For example, if a team member’s contract states that they have a 40-hour work week, then that team member may take 80 hours of short-term care leave in one 12-month period.
   - Team members are entitled to 70% of their salary to be paid by the employer.
 This leave runs concurrently with GitLab PTO.
 GitLab team members will receive 100% of their pay for the first 25 days of short-term care leave.
   - Team members must notify their manager and Total Rewards of their intent to take short-term care leave as soon as possible.

 * Long-term Care Leave
-  - Team members are entitled to long-term care in the event that their child, partner, or parent has a serious, life-threatening illness.
+  - Team members are entitled to long-term care in the event that their child, partner, or parent has a serious, life-threatening illness or in the event they have to provide necessary care to these persons due to illness or being in need of help.
+For all persons that fall under the scope of long-term care leave, GitLab refers to the definition of 'person' as included in the short-term care leave section above.
   - Team members are entitled to a maximum of 6 times the number of their normal weekly hours agreed upon in their employment contract, per 12-month period of time.
 For example, if a team member’s contract states that they have a 40-hour work week, then that team member may take 240 hours of long-term care leave in one 12-month period.
   - There is no entitlement to pay during long-term care leave; however, this leave runs concurrently with GitLab PTO, so team members will receive 100% of their pay for the first 25 days of leave.
   - Team members should notify their manager and Total Rewards of their intention to take long-term care leave as soon as possible.